dynasheu/bedSensor/README.md

 To-Do:
 - add option to output value ona pin as well.
 - add option to configure sensor delay over MQTT.
+This was added but maybe it would be better to convert sensor_delay to int variable.
 - add option to configure MQTT and sensor delay over web server when ESP32 is already conented to WiFi.
 This requires nonblocking WiFi Manager and MQTT client implementation.